-Eagles in Recovery’s primary focus is to support UMW students in different stages of recovery from substance use, from those who are “sober curious” and exploring harm reduction and moderation.
-To those who have been abstinent for days, months, or years.
+Eagles in Recovery’s primary focus is to support UMW students in different stages of recovery from substance use, from those who are “sober curious” and exploring harm reduction and moderation, to those who have been abstinent for days, months, or years.

 Eagles in Recovery works to ensure UMW students do not have to choose between their recovery and their education.
 We support students through their journey here at UMW with meetings and organized events, and we provide a safe space for recovery meetings and peer support.